nickbruun/akaibu-format/README.md

 # Akaibu log archival format specification

+Akaibu, from the Japanese アーカイブ (Ākaibu), is a log archival format for arbitrary log records.
 The format specification for version 1 is contained in [format.rst](format.rst).

 ## Samples